dbt-labs/corp/handbook.md

 ### Policy

-At Fishtown Analytics we believe in moving up the stack.
+At dbt Labs we believe in moving up the stack.
 We encourage our team to seek out learning opportunities and will reimburse up to **$500 per employee per year** on learning and development expenses including, but not limited to:

 - Subscriptions
 - Books